bitrise-io/devcenter/_articles/en/contributors/verified-steps.md

 If at any stage of the process you wonder what happens with a Step candidate that is already covered by another Step in our StepLib, head over to How do we go about Step duplications?

-## Service-level agreement for Verified Step authors
+## Service level agreement for Verified Step authors

 Anyone can contribute to a Verified Step which is already part of our StepLib by creating an issue or a pull request (PR).
 The Verified Step author has to manage the contribution (for example, issue, PR, or any maintenance such as third-party system changes) from start to finish.
 Bitrise monitors open issues and PRs created for Verified Steps and contacts the Verified Step authors if those contributions are not handled.
 If the Verified Step author fails to manage the contribution as described in our Contributor License Agreement and this SLA, Bitrise withdraws the Verified badge from the Step.
 This is to ensure Verified Steps in our StepLib are always of high quality and meet Bitrise users' expectations.